144MHz SSB Transceiver GW4RWR

 Summary

 In 2001 I bought an FT-225RD.
 That classic radio has done me very well, both for operating and as a learning experience.
 But it had a few features that I didn't need, such as FM, repeater shift, tone burst, VOX.
 It also covers 4MHz, whereas I'm only interested in the lowest 500kHz.
 This radio is my alternative version.
-No PCBs, rather the double sided Cu boards were carved with a sharp knife, or occasionally attacked with a 'Dremel' engraving machine.
+No PCBs, rather the double sided Cu boards were carved with a sharp knife or a 'Dremel' engraving machine.

 Front panel:

 From left to right, the front panel switches are AGC slow/fast/off, EXT VXO, n/a, MOX, RIT/XIT, Band, LSB/USB/CW/AM.
 At the right side is Clarifier, RF gain, TX Power, MIC gain, AF gain.
 I should have put the mode switch on the right side, which is where the IF modules are located.
-The mode switch connects to about twenty wire, some of which are shielded, and they take up quite a bit of space.
-In retrospect, it would have been tidier if I had used a simple four way switch and used TTL elsewhere to actually do the switching.
+The mode switch connects to about twenty wires, some of which are shielded, and they take up quite a bit of space.
+In retrospect, it would have been tidier if I had used a simple four way switch and used TTL closer to the IF board to actually do the switching.

 Rear panel: